 - Demonstrate commitment and a solid track record

-> Dependable, engaged, and accountable is the trifecta of employee qualities that any leader would want in someone on their team.
+Dependable, engaged, and accountable are the trifecta of employee qualities that any leader would want in someone on their team.
 These types of employees just make a leader’s job easier.
-To be that type of employee, the one who would be looked at when promotions arise, do what you say, hit timelines, take responsibility for your actions, never let your leader be blindsided, and show initiative to capitalize on new opportunities or fix problems.
+To be that type of employee who would be looked at when promotions arise, do what you say, hit timelines, take responsibility for your actions, never let your leader be blindsided, and show initiative to capitalize on new opportunities or fix problems.

-> - Align your efforts with the team and corporate goals
+- Align your efforts with the team and corporate goals

-> When you understand the “why” behind your team and company goals, you’re better able to see the big picture of what is important and align your tasks to produce the greatest results and avoid distractions that take you away from those goals.
+When you understand the “why” behind your team and company goals, you’re better able to see the big picture of what is essential, align your tasks to produce the most significant results, and avoid distractions that take you away from those goals.
 In addition, demonstrating that you understand the vision for the team and that your contributions are integral to its success makes you a valuable resource for your leader.
 Finally, it shows you’re ready to step into a more strategic position when an opening arises.

-> - Build trust with your leader
+- Build trust with your leader

 Over time, through your actions, track record, and building a solid relationship with your direct leader, you will begin to build a level of trust with them.
 When your leader trusts you, they’re more likely to share information and seek your feedback and input on ideas, and you’ll become a sounding board for them before they make any decisions, making you a valued ally to them.
 This, in turn, ensures they’re always looking out for your best interest, and they are invested in you achieving your career aspirations.